 Francesca is a full time artist based in Cheltenham.
 Francesca studied at The University College of the Arts in Norwich where she achieved a B.A.
 Honours in Fine Art.
 She went on to study at the London Atelier of Representational Art.
 She then moved home four years ago to set up full time as an artist.
-She has exhibited across the country including London, Broadway, and York and had a solo show at the Royal Birmingham Society of Artists.
-She was nominated to become an associate to the R.B.S.A. in 2017 and elected a full member this year.
-She has had numerous private and public commissions including the former jockey Jonjo O’Neill, the Bishop of Worcester and the Sword Bearer of Worcester.
+She has exhibited across the country including London, Broadway, and York.
+She has had a solo show and exhibited at the RBSA Portrait Prize exhibition 2019, where her painting ‘Lewis’ was highly commended.
+She was nominated to become an associate to the R.B.S.A. in 2017 and elected a full member in 2018.
+She has had numerous private and public commissions including Labour Counsellor Joy Squires, the Bishop of Worcester and the Sword Bearer of Worcester.

 Francesca is happy to travel for portrait commissions.
 She will then meet you for a coffee to discuss your needs for the portrait, including size, composition and colour.
 She will then invite you/the sitter to her studio.
 All her paintings are Oil on Canvas.

 Francesca also regularly hosts Portrait Painting Workshops in her studio in Cheltenham, to find out more please contact Francesca or RSVP through her events page.

 Awarded: ‘Highly Commended’ for ‘Lewis’ in the Royal Birmingham Society of Artists Portrait Prize exhibition, 2019

 Commission: Joy Squires, Labour City Councillor, November 2019

 Awarded: ‘Collaboration of the year’ for SENSE, ‘Making together’, 4 works, on permanent display at Touch base Pears Birmingham, 2019

 Elected: Full member of the Royal Birmingham Society of Artists, 2018